Magnesium Sacrificial Anodes Engineering

 Installation Considerations for Magnesium Sacrificial Anodes

-Proper installation helps magnesium anodes work as intended in a cathodic protection system.
-Soil contact, backfill condition, cable connection, anode spacing, installation depth, structure connection, and inspection access should be reviewed before installation.
+Proper installation helps magnesium anodes work as intended in a galvanic cathodic protection system.
+Review soil resistivity, backfill contact, cable connection, anode spacing, installation depth, structure connection, moisture condition, and testing access before cathodic protection installation.

-Soil Resistivity Soil resistivity affects current output, anode spacing, and material selection.
+Soil Resistivity Soil resistivity data, site condition and CP design requirement Affects current output, anode spacing and magnesium anode material selection.

-Backfill Contact Packaged backfill helps improve contact between the magnesium anode and surrounding soil.
+Backfill Contact Packaged backfill condition, soil contact and anode placement Helps improve contact between the magnesium anode and surrounding soil.

-Cable Connection Cable connection, insulation, and sealing affect electrical continuity and system reliability.
+Cable Connection Cable type, insulation, sealing, joint quality and cable route Supports electrical continuity and long-term system reliability.

 Buyer Note: Magnesium anode installation should be reviewed together with the full cathodic protection design.
-Share your soil data, drawing, structure type, anode layout, and cable requirement for engineering review.
+Please share your soil resistivity data, drawing, protected structure, anode layout, cable requirement and service life target for engineering review.

 Quality Control for Magnesium Sacrificial Anodes